Probing Quarkyonic Matter in Neutron Stars with the Bayesian Nuclear-Physics Multi-Messenger Astrophysics Framework: Introduction

 One such model is ``quarkyonic matter''~\cite{McLerran:2018hbz,Jeong:2019lhv,Sen:2020qcd} in which a special arrangement of nucleons and quarks in a combined Fermi sphere forces a peak in the sound speed.
 In the quarkyonic model, the nucleon and quark degrees of freedom (DOF) are described by a single Fermi distribution function, as illustrated in Fig.~\ref{fermi_sphere}.
 At high densities, the Fermi momentum for the baryons is large and the DOF deep within the Fermi sphere are Pauli blocked.
 Creating a particle-hole excitation from deep within the Fermi sea requires large energy and momentum, and so these DOF can be regarded as weakly interacting.
 Since QCD is asymptotically free, we expect the existence of quark matter at high densities where quarks behave as nearly free particles, thus motivating treating the DOF deep within the Fermi Sphere as quarks.
 The DOF near the Fermi surface can, however, be excited with low energy and momentum transfers.
 Thus, confining forces should remain important.
 This motivates treating the DOF near the Fermi surface as nucleons arising from quark correlations.

 At low densities, the radius of the inner quark Fermi sphere in the quarkyonic model is zero.
 As the density increases, the inner quark Fermi sphere starts forming at some threshold density.
 The peak in the speed of sound arises right at those densities where the inner quark Fermi sphere first appears.

 Interestingly, the introduction of quarks in other models is typically accompanied by a first-order phase transition.
-A first-order transition leads to a sudden decrease in the pressure gradient, or equivalently, a sudden drop in the speed of sound and a softening of the EOS.
-In the quarkyonic picture, however, the transition to quark matter happens instead through a crossover with a milder decrease in the pressure gradient, allowing for higher pressures at high densities.
-Hence, in this model, the EOS remains stiff.
+A first-order transition forces the pressure gradient to drop to zero, leading to a lower pressure than one would encounter in the absence of a phase transition.
+In the quarkyonic case, however, the transition to quark matter happens through a crossover.
+Not only does this mean that the pressure gradient is non-zero during the transition, it also does not decrease nearly as fast after the peak in the speed of sound as it does in the first order transition case.
+This keeps the EOS stiff for a larger range of densities.
 The quarkyonic model, therefore, differs from other models of quark matter in this regard.

 Although quarkyonic models have been successful in producing a peak in the speed of sound, there have not been any studies to infer the quarkyonic-matter model parameters from astrophysical data.
 In particular, given an unconstrained quarkyonic model, we would like to investigate what we can learn about the model parameters from astrophysical data and what the quark content is in neutron stars.
 In this paper, we answer these questions using Bayesian analysis and adopting a quarkyonic excluded-volume model proposed in Ref.~\cite{Sen:2020qcd}.